supermarsx/smsgate/spec.md

 - Access codes are hashed with a salt at startup if `useHashed = false`.
 - Incoming tokens are validated by comparing against the hashed list.
 - `x-clientid` controls which devices are allowed to push messages and be treated as the phone.
+- Phone clients are treated as write-capable; browser clients are read-only.

 ## 8. Configuration
 ### 8.1 Server Config (`smsgate/src/config.ts`)